jumpinjackie/forge-e33-mod/design/MECHANICS.md

 ### Pictos

-Pictos is a sub-type of Artifact that applies to Equipment.
-Any Pictos can create a token copy of itself by paying an amount of Lumina tokens (this is our mechanical interpretation of spending lumina points on a levelled up pictos to grant the same passive effects to another character without having to equip it)
+A Picto is a sub-type of Artifact that applies to Equipment.
+Any Picto can create a token copy of itself by paying an amount of Lumina tokens (this is our mechanical interpretation of spending lumina points on a levelled up picto to grant the same passive effects to another character without having to equip it).

+An equipment that self-replicates without restrictions would be hideously broken, so the self-replication only happens if you control no existing token copies of any given Picto.

+Thus for any given Picto, you can have at most one extra token copy of it.

+This restriction is a minor flavor/thematic fail (as the video game has no such restrictions), but game balance trumps flavor/thematic accuracy in this case.